Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

+concretely as a state in the wedge algebra.
+This turns out to be tricky.
+For general $\lambda$ the Schnabl gauge solution involves the state

-This state has infinite $C^*$ norm for any $\lambda$ due to the linear growth of the first term towards $K=\infty$.
+This state has infinite $C^*$ norm for any nonzero $\lambda$ due to the linear growth of the first term towards $K=\infty$.
 Indeed, the string field $K$ is singular in a similar way as the identity string field.
-In the present context this is not a concern, since the state (together with ghost insertions) appears multiplied by the $SL(2,\mathbb{R})$ vacuum in the solution, which effectively tames the singularity (see subsection \ref{subsec:dualL} for more explanation).
-We therefore focus on the second term.
+In the present context this is not a concern, since the state (together with ghost insertions) appears multiplied by the $SL(2,\mathbb{R})$ vacuum in the solution, which effectively tames the singularity (see subsection \ref{subsec:dualL} for explanation).
+Therefore we focus on the second term in $G(K)$.
 It is clear that the $C^*$ norm will be finite if the denominator does not have a zero for positive $K$.
-Since $e^{-K}$ is less than one, this can only happen if $\lambda$ is greater than one.
+Since $e^{-K}$ is less than one, a zero can appear only if $\lambda$ is a real number greater than one.
 Therefore

 The tachyon vacuum sits just on the edge of singularity at $\lambda=1$, but the norm is still finite: